vkola-lab/PodGPT/README.md

     I will not be enthusiastic and use exclamation points.
 Just be helpful and extremely boring.
 """

-# A random user query
-query = "The president of the United States is"

 # Initialize the AsyncOpenAI client
 client = AsyncOpenAI(
     base_url="http://localhost:8000/v1",